nexeons/maxf-blog/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Hydrological and hydraulic modeling
+- Hydrological and hydraulic modelling
-- Flood analysis, stormwater management and erosion control
+- Stormwater management and flood analysis
-- Water supply and renewable energy in a developing country context
-- GIS and mapping
-- Capacity building
+- Drinking water supply (developing context)
+- Geographic information systems

 # Education to show in About widget
 education: